-On the afternoon of July 6, 1862, I rode my horse, Katie, towards the temporary encampment of the newest Union regiment in training—the Maryland Old Liners.
+I rode my horse, Katie, towards the temporary encampment of the newest Maryland Union regiment in training—the Maryland Old-Liners.

-Here I go.
-Can I make it past the pickets without them discovering my real identity?
-I’ve got just a little way to go, yet.
-It’s been an amazing journey … one that I can trace to a single fateful day ten years ago when Uncle Lee gifted my destiny to me.
+Can I make it past the pickets without them discovering my true identity?
+It has been a splendid journey … one that I can trace to a single fateful day ten years since when Uncle Lee bestowed my destiny upon me.

 “Halt!”
-A chubby private thrust his bayoneted rifle toward me.
-His tall companion looked equally as serious.
-“What’s your ….”
+A chubby private thrust his bayoneted rifle towards me.
+“What’s your …?”
 He snapped to attention.
 “Yes, Captain.”
-He and the other private saluted, and I returned them.
+He and the taller private saluted, and I returned them.

 “You men ….”
 I had failed to engage my male voice.

 They shook their heads and exchanged glances.

 “Men,” I said again, this time in my lower, slightly scratchy voice, “you must pardon me.
 My health has suffered of late, and I am still on the mend.”
 They nodded.

-I eased Katie a little closer, drew my saber, and held it overhead.
+I eased Katie closer, unsheathed my saber, and held it overhead.
 After two half-hearted slashes, I pointed it at them.
 “You men are now dead.
 A Rebel spy dressed as a Union captain has slain you.”
-I swung the saber behind me.
+I swung the saber to point behind me.
 “My waiting regiment now has access to your encampment.”

-They slipped their rifles back to the ready.
+They whipped their rifles back to the ready.

 “At ease, men.”
-I reached into my inner coat pocket, withdrew the orders, and stretched them toward the taller soldier.
+Sheathing my saber, I reached into my inner coat pocket, withdrew the orders, and stretched them towards the taller soldier.

-The private eased them out of my hand and scrutinized them.
+The private eased them out of my hand.
 “Captain Samuel Lee.”
 He looked up.
 “You could be a spy with that name.”